PPM - Personal Protection Measures

 For People Who Do Not Want To Train In Martial Art

-In the 80’s Phil was asked by the US Marine Corps Commandant - Gen Al Gray – to assist creating the Corps combat system - which he taught for a number years prior to retirement from the Corps.
+In the 80’s Phillip Legare was asked by the US Marine Corps Commandant - Gen Al Gray – to assist creating the corps combat system - which he taught for a number years prior to retirement from the corps.
 In 1995, as a member of then US Department of Defence Phillip began teaching a form of combat called Personal Protection Measures to military and government employees that were being deployed to work in high threat environments.

 On hearing this and understanding Phillip’s actual combat experience, the Bujinkan Grandmaster - Hatsumi Masaaki - licensed him to teach ‘Shinkengata’ – actual combat application of Bujinkan’s Taijutsu in today's world.

-Thus the core of this combative program generates from Bujinkan’s art, and incorporates elements of the USMC's training, law enforcement and US government/ civilian agencies.
-In addition he added his own combat experiences from conflict in Vietnam to Afghanistan.
+Thus the core of this combative program generates from Bujinkan’s art.
+It incorporates elements of the USMC's training, law enforcement and US government & agency personal protection strategies.
+In addition Phillip added his own combat experiences from conflicts from Vietnam to present day Afghanistan.

-Phillip retired from from government work in July 2018 and is devoting himself to supporting instructors and students around the world.
+Phillip retired from from government work in July 2018 and is devoting himself to supporting instructors and students around the world through this program.

 STANDARD PPM "1" COURSE CONTENT

 The course is the Standard Self Defence Course that is divided into 8 modules:

 It can be undertaken module by module or over an intensive weekend.
 Participants that choose the module by module option usually undertake the training at gym sessions or as part of a tailored corporate training session.
 A brief summary of each module follows: